 Whistler has a justified reputation for offering some the most varied ski terrain of any resort in the world.
-Ski in Whistler Blackcomb this season and you’ll find it’s not only the largest ski area anywhere in North America, but that there are also virtually limitless off-piste skiing options once you start exploring out of bounds once you are up to it.
+Join us for the ski season in Whistler and you’ll find it’s not only the largest ski area anywhere in North America, but that there are also virtually limitless off-piste skiing options once you start exploring out of bounds once you are up to it.

 Any good mountain guide from the area (make sure you always ski with one per this off-piste advice) will tell you that there are descents to be found round here that are ungroomed, unmanicured and often full of bottomless powder.
 Just understand that they are NOT in the resort itself.